 LPF’s conservation work with the Blue-throated Macaw dates to 1995.
 With just over 300 birds in the wild, we will continue to fight to save them from extinction.

 Census of Ara glaucogularis in Bolivia

-The Blue-throated macaw, Ara glaucogularis, is a Bolivian endemic species that lives only in the Moxos Plains, one of the two ecoregions of the Beni pampas.
+The Blue-throated Macaw, Ara glaucogularis, is a Bolivian endemic that inhabits only the Llanos de Moxos, one of the two ecoregions of the pampas of Beni.
 This ecoregion in northern Bolivia is one of the largest grassland floodplains in South America.
-There, the Blue-throated macaw inhabits remaining palm forests and gallery forests, where it feeds mainly on the fruit of the Motacú palm (Attalea phalerata) and nests in tree hollows during rainy season (November to March).
+There, the Blue-throated Macaw frequents the strongholds of palm forests and gallery forests, where it feeds mainly on the fruit of the Motacú palm (Attalea phalerata) and nests in tree hollows during the rainy season (November to March).
 The macaw’s suitable habitat extends over an area of approximately 80,000 km2.
-The species is found mainly in pairs during breeding season, but becomes more gregarious during dry season, especially at communal roosting and feeding sites.
+The species is found mainly in pairs during the breeding season, but becomes more gregarious during the dry season, especially at communal roosting and feeding sites.

-Ara glaucogularis is considered by Birdlife International to be one of the world’s most endangered species and is listed by the IUCN as Critically Endangered.
-One of the main factors affecting this species has been lack of potential nesting sites and inter-species competition with the more common and numerous blue-and-yellow macaw Ara ararauna.
-Both macaws share the same habitat, including large nesting cavities, which are scarce, especially given the human impact in the Moxos plains of Beni over the last 100 years, where most large deciduous trees have been cut down.
+This species is considered to be one of the most endangered species in the world and is listed by the IUCN as Critically Endangered.
+One of the main factors affecting this species has been the lack of potential nesting sites and inter-species competition.
+Other macaws share the same habitat, including large nesting cavities which are scarce, especially considering the human impact on the Moxos plains of Beni over the last 100 years, where most large deciduous trees have been cleared.